 This is why the Bible often called it “the apostles’ doctrine” (Acts 2:42) or “the faith which was once for all delivered to the saints.”
 (Jude 1:3).

-This is what is compiled and presented to us as “the New Testament.”
+This is what is compiled and presented to us in the New Testament.
 It is divine, authoritative, supreme, perfect and final!

 The body of doctrine or teaching we have in the New Testament is divine because God is the source.

 The Lord Jesus said, “My doctrine is not Mine, but His who sent Me.”
 (John 7:16 NKJV).